Hunches, hopes, hints about grace

-I tell my husband that I love him not to get him to love me, but because I love him.
+I told my husband that I love him not to get him to love me, but because I love him.
 I play with my kidlets not to get them to respect me, but because I adore them.

 Actions are an expression, in other words.